 "Then the LORD said to Moses, 'Make a fiery serpent, and set it on a pole; and it shall be that everyone who is bitten, when he looks at it, shall live.'
 So Moses made a bronze serpent, and put it on a pole; and so it was, if a serpent had bitten anyone, when he looked at the bronze serpent, he lived." -Moses, Numbers 21:8-9

 A millennium after Moses, and 2,400 years ago, Hippocrates held to a Greek religious belief which recognized the serpent on a staff as a symbol of medicine.
 If the time frames were reversed, and Hippocrates predated Moses, no one could doubt that secular archaeologists would insist that the Bible copied the pre-existing symbol for medicine from the Greeks.
+(Evidence of Egypt's trade with Aegean peoples including those on the Greek Isles goes back through the New and Middle Kingdoms even to the Old Kingdom.)
 But since the actual time frames give precedence for this symbol by more than a thousand years to the scriptures, secular historians deny the evident source of the snake and staff symbol for the restoration of physical health.

 The Bible records that the Fall and the curse of death occurred after mankind was tempted by a serpent at a tree (Gen. 3:1-4).
 Then in the fullness of time Jesus Christ "Himself bore our sins in His own body on the tree" (1 Peter 2:24), "having become a curse for us" (Gal.
 3:13).
 The symbolism pointed to the actual historic crucifixion and explains the Apostle Paul's words to the Galatians that, "Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, Cursed is everyone who hangs on a tree)."
 Also, the Hebrew terms for sin and for sin offering in the Bible are the identical word, for Jesus is the sin offering (Heb.
 10:10) who became "sin for us" (2 Cor.
 5:21).
 That is the ultimate meaning of the serpent being lifted up.
 For all who looked to it, that is, to Jesus who became sin for us, could be saved.
 As Jesus said, "And I, if I am lifted up from the earth, will draw all peoples to Myself" (John 12:32).
 For the Lord said: